WISDEM/WEIS/README.md

 $ git subtree add -P OpenFAST OpenFAST/dev --squash
 ```

-The --squash is important so WEIS doesn't get filled up with commits from the subtree repos.
+The `--squash` is important so WEIS doesn't get filled up with commits from the subtree repos.

 Once a subtree code exists in this repo, we can update it like this:

 ```
 $ git subtree pull --prefix OpenFAST https://github.com/OpenFAST/openfast dev --squash
 ```

+Changes to these subtree codes should be made to their original repos, *not* to this WEIS repo.
+Once those individual repos have been updated, use the previous `git subtree pull` command to pull in those updates to the WEIS repo.

 ## Run Unit Tests